-- 1 3.2.1.4.4 Herbicide Use - 2 Alternative 2 proposes potential spot herbicide treatments of approximately 1,500 acres over - 3 the next 10 years associated with the fire program.
-Access to these areas will increase over - 4 Alternative 1 (no fire management herbicide treatments).
-Although access increases, pre- - 5 surveys will be completed, fire management operational opportunities for discovery will have - 6 ended so herbicide applications would be the third entry on a site with a low probability for - 7 new finds.
+Alternative 2 proposes potential spot herbicide treatments of approximately 1,500 acres over the next 10 years associated with the fire program.
+Access to these areas will increase over Alternative 1 (no fire management herbicide treatments).
+Although access increases, presurveys will be completed, fire management operational opportunities for discovery will have ended so herbicide applications would be the third entry on a site with a low probability for new finds.

-8 3.2.1.5 Cultural Resources: Alternative 2 - Preferred Alternative Cumulative Effects
+3.2.1.5 Cultural Resources: Alternative 2 - Preferred Alternative Cumulative Effects

-- 9 The types of cumulative effects to cultural resources under Alternative 2 would be the same as - Alternative 1.
-The difference will be the scale of newly opened understory and potential - increased risk of unanticipated cumulative affects caused by managing wildfire for multiple - objectives under Alternative 2.
-Fire managers will work closely with resource managers to - 13 respond in those areas where documented cultural resources have been identified and are - of greatest concern for protection.
-Fuels management and defensible space design should - include any of those resources of greatest concern for affects caused by fire activity.
+The types of cumulative effects to cultural resources under Alternative 2 would be reduced in comparison to Alternative 1.
+The difference will be the scale of newly opened understory and a reduced potential risk of unanticipated cumulative effects caused by managing wildfire for multiple objectives under Alternative 2.
+The larger scale of managed low intensity fire activity and other fuels reduction activities over larger areas will reduce the potential of catastrophic wildfires that may affect cultural resources.
+The reduction of understory will increase the potential for access and observation of archaeological resources, which has a benefit for identification and management, but also the potential for increased vandalism and looting.
+Fire managers will work closely with resource managers to respond in those areas where documented cultural resources have been identified and are of greatest concern for protection.
+Fuels management and defensible space design should include any of those resources of greatest concern for affects caused by fire activity.